jorgerance/catFeeder/README.md

 - Controlled via **MQTT**.
 - Wifi connection.
 - Possibility to check how much food can be still delivered with an **HC-SR04 ultrasonic ranging sensor**.
-~~- Multi access point (can manage more than one SSID / password).~~ Removed because i dont need it, could be easily reintegrated?
+- ~~Multi access point (can manage more than one SSID / password).~~ Removed because i dont need it, could be easily reintegrated?

 ## Materials Needed:
 - 1 x NodeMCU V3 dev board (esp8266): ~2.65 USD. / ~5€